akiryk/graphql-server-example/README.md

 To see the app in Next on Vercel: https://basic-next-app-alpha.vercel.app/

 To change configs, go to [varioso/settings](https://dashboard.heroku.com/apps/varioso/settings) and open "Config Vars"

+## Heroku gotchas

+- Be sure the Procfile points to the correct node command (e.g. if you change files to be in a `dist` directory, change the Procfile)

 ## Background